Firewall Zones

 Block Gateways:

-and name it Block Gateways and Unifi Management Ports
+Navigate to firewall matrix /network/default/settings/security/firewall-zones click on Default -> Gateway then Create Policy and name it Block Gateways and Unifi Management Ports

 Block Internet:

-checkbox.
+This is a special case, usally you can go to Settings -> Networks then select the Default network and uncheck the Allow Internet Access checkbox.
 But beacuse this is the default network they will not allow it, beacuse people may lock themself out if they dont know what they are doing.
 So instead we need to create a new firewall policy for this.

 Management

-network.
+Next we are going to block all access to the gateways and unifi managment ports for each VLAN except for the Management network.
 (TODO should we allow the Home network to access the gateways).
 I expect this should force me to connect to the Management VLAN if I want to connect to the local unifi admin panel and change any setting, ofc it should be possible to connect online via the cloud as well.

 Block Internet: